ProgrammerJaid/ProgrammerJaid/README.md

 </p>

 <h2>About Me</h2>
-<p> I am a Java Developer:coffee:, I have sound knowledge in **core java** , I have done many exciting stuffs in core java like creating generic data structures Binary Trees,BST,working with Reflection API etc., please check my core java repository for more details.<br/>
+<p> I am a Java Developer:hotsprings:, I have sound knowledge in core java, I have done many exciting stuffs in core java like creating generic data structures Binary Trees,BST,working with Reflection API etc., please check my core java repository for more details.<br/>

 I also have strong command on **MySQL**, during my internship period I was introduced to advance MySQL topics like **procedures**,functions,triggers,**window function**,etc.
 Have also been working with **Hibernate**,**Spring Boot** and **Spring Security(Role based Access and JWT tokens)** for the past year and have developed many **RESTfull API's** based on the above technologies.<br/>